Paramus Catholic High School

 Paramus Catholic is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1996 and is accredited through July 2027.
 Only one student is accepted for every four applicants.

 As of the 2017–18 school year, the school had an enrollment of 1,353 students and 103.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.1:1.
 The school's student body was 33.1% (448) White, 22.9% (310) Hispanic, 18.8% (254) Black, 14.8% (200) Asian and 6.9% (93) two or more races.

-In the 2017–18 school year, Principal Stephanie Macaluso assumed leadership of the school.

 Extracurricular activities and athletics

 The Paramus Catholic High School Paladins compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association.
 Prior to the 2010 realignment, the school participated in the North Bergen Interscholastic Athletic League (NBIAL).
 With 914 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group III for public schools).
 The football team competes in the United Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Non-Public Group IV for football for 2018–2020.
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.
 In addition to football, cheer and girls basketball, they are also a consistent power in ice hockey, girls swimming, and boys basketball.
 Their biggest rivals include Bergen Catholic High School, Immaculate Heart Academy, St. Joseph Regional High School, Academy of the Holy Angels and Don Bosco Preparatory High School.

 The school is known for its cheerleading squad and dance team.
 They both have won many national and state titles such as the 2002 State cheer champions, 2003 EDA National dance champions, 2004 Spirit Championship champions, 2005 NDA junior varsity pom national champions, 2006 Spirit Sports National champions, 2007 State Parochial cheer champions, 2007 EDA National dance champions and 2008 EDA National Dance Champions-Varsity Jazz/JV Jazz and Pom and Prop.
 2009 EDA National Dance Team Champions- JV Jazz and Pom and Prop.
 2010 EDA National Dance Team Champions- Varsity Hip Hop and Variety and JV Jazz and Pom.

 The boys cross country running team won the Non-Public Group A state championship in 1972 and 1975.

 The boys' track team won the Non-Public indoor relay state championship in 1977.